 As mentioned above that it’s always good to use the approach of a hybrid model; there is a need to look out for cloud services that support blockchain apps.
 For example, Amazon has recently launched a quantum ledger database that manages blockchain applications.
 So, one should consider all these things when developing a blockchain app.

 Any special blockchain app development skills needed?

-As a product manager, the biggest challenge is to manage timeline and expectations like any other applications.
+As a product manager, the biggest challenge is to manage timelines and expectations like any other application.
 Blockchain is not a mature technology where developers can give estimates that they could complete any task within 1 or 2 days.